okryvyts/lifetimes-book/src/intro_to_variance.md

 }
 ```
 The `shortener 'a` region holds a reference to `s` and an internal reference inside the `cell2`(we can think it holds cell2 itself for simplicity). `&s` is a regular
-input reference, so `'a` with respect of `&s` is only one line long, however `cell2` is used in the print statement which makes `shortener 'a` region 3 lines
+input reference, so `shortener 'a` with respect of `&s` is only one line long, however `cell2` is used in the print statement which makes `shortener 'a` region 3 lines
 long.
 But we can't dereference `&s` at the line with `println!` because the `s` region ends right before the `println!` statement.
 There is an error and compiler successfully caught a use after free bug.
 However, `cell` is still in scope, so instead of using `cell2` we could have used `cell`
 in the print statement: